verbb/formie/docs/template-guides/custom-rendering.md

 ...
 ```

 Here, we've added flash messages for form-wide errors and success.
-We'll add some more next.
+We'll add some more shortly.

 Then, we want to add information about the submission.
-This is important if the form is submitted, you'll want to retain the submission information on the form, rather than getting the user to fill in their details from scratch.
+This is important if the form is submitted, but validation fails.
+You'll want to retain the submission information on the form, rather than getting the user to fill in their details from scratch.
 It's also important for multi-page forms.

 ```twig
 {% set submission = form.getCurrentSubmission() %}